 Dover sole feed during the daytime by sight and smell.
 Their small mouths are well adapted for feeding on small invertebrates that live within the sediment.
 They also eat detritus as well as invertebrates that live at the sediment surface.
 Specifically, larval Dover sole eat copepods (small crustaceans), eggs, and nauplii (larval crustaceans), as well as other plankton (tiny floating plants and animals).
 Juveniles and adults feed on polychaete worms, bivalves, brittlestars, and small bottom-dwelling crustaceans.
 Seabirds and fish that live near the surface—such as albacore, jack mackerel, and tuna—prey on larval Dover sole.
 Sharks, bottom-feeding marine mammals, Pacific cod, arrowtooth flounder, and sometimes sablefish feed on juveniles and adults.

 Spawning biomass refers to the amount of fish in the population that are able to reproduce.
-According to the latest assessment (2011), estimates of Dover sole spawning biomass off the West Coast is over 469,000 metric tons, or almost 84 percent of the historical unfished spawning biomass (the amount with no fishing).
-In the Gulf of Alaska, the Dover sole spawning biomass is more than double the target population level.
+According to the latest assessment (2011), estimates of Dover sole spawning biomass off the West Coast is more than 469,000 metric tons, or almost 84 percent of the historical unfished spawning biomass (the amount with no fishing).

 The coastal states and treaty tribes conduct port-side monitoring programs that provide valuable biological data to support stock assessment science and aid in proper management decisions.